RudraSharma93Microsoft/aaz/Commands/support/in-subscription/tickets/_update.md

 # [Command] _support in-subscription tickets update_

-Updates severity level, status, advanced diagnostic consent, secondary consent, and customer contact information for a support ticket.
+Update API allows you to update the severity level, ticket status, advanced diagnostic consent, secondary consent, and your contact information in the support ticket.<br/><br/>Note: The severity levels cannot be changed if a support ticket is actively being worked upon by an Azure support engineer.
+In such a case, contact your support engineer to request severity update by adding a new communication using the Communications API.

 ## Versions